Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

 where $\gamma'$ is a path from $z_1$ to $1$ obtained by first following the reversal of $\gamma$ and then following a path from $z_1$ to $1$ in $\CC^\times$ with a cut along the positive real axis, and where $\widetilde{\gamma}'$ is a path from $z_1-z_2$ to $1$ obtained by first following the reversal of $\widetilde{\gamma}$ and then following a path from $z_1-z_2$ to $1$ in $\CC^\times$ with a cut along the positive real axis.
 Using this relation, together with the definition of the $f_{P(z)}$, the naturality of the $f_{P(z)}$, the compatibility of the $f_{P(z)}$ with parallel transports, and the naturality of parallel transports, we obtain the following two commutative diagrams.
 Here, to save space, we use the notation $\widetilde{\cdot}$ for $\cF(\cdot)$, we use $z_0=z_1-z_2$, and we suppress module subscripts on most isomorphisms:

 and

-Now the right columns of these two diagrams are equal because $\cF$ is a tensor functor, so the left columns are equal as well.
-This proves that the $f_{P(z)}$ are compatible with the associativity isomorphisms in $\sC^0$ and $\repzA$.
+The right columns of these two diagrams are equal because $\cF$ is a tensor functor, so the left columns are also equal, proving that the $f_{P(z)}$ are compatible with the associativity isomorphisms in $\sC^0$ and $\repzA$.

-For proving that \eqref{zBr} commutes, we consider the following diagram:
+For proving that \eqref{zBr} commutes, we use the following diagram:

 where every arrow is invertible, the outer square commutes by Theorem \ref{thm:Fisbraidedtensor}, the top and bottom squares commute by \cref{prop:relntoR+R-}, and the left and right squares commute by definition of $f_{P(z)}$. \end{proof}